Susan Gottesman

 Susan Gottesman is a microbiologist at the National Cancer Institute (NCI), which is part of the National Institutes of Health.

-Gottesman has been the editor of the Annual Review of Microbiology since 2008.
+Gottesman was the editor of the Annual Review of Microbiology from 2008-2026.

 She is a pioneer in the area of biological regulation in which enzymes that destroy specific other proteins, called proteases, play a central role inside the cell.
 She discovered and elucidated the central features of a new family of proteases that require energy for their function in the form of ATP-hydrolysis.
 She has also played a major role in the discovery and characterization of bacterial small RNAs.

 Early life and education

 Gottesman was born on May 19, 1945, in New York.
 Her father was trained as an accountant and ran a company that made rotisseries and other small appliances.
 Her mother was a high school teacher and later became a guidance counselor.

 In fifth or sixth grade, Gottesman was given a book titled Microbe Hunters.
 This book inspired her scientific career as she became fascinated with the importance and puzzling nature of scientific research.

 She continued her curiosity in science by attending a summer program in high school.
 It was a research opportunity held at Waldemar in Long Island, New York.
 Gottesman attributed this opportunity to the emphasis on science and technology during the Cold War.
 This experience helped fuel her passion for science, as she was introduced to genetics, DNA, cancer, and bacteria.

 Gottesman received a B.A. in biochemical sciences in 1967 from Radcliffe College and a Ph.D. in microbiology from Harvard University in 1972.
 She did her postdoctoral training from 1971 to 1974 in NCI's Laboratory of Molecular Biology.
 From 1974 to 1976, she was a research associate at the Massachusetts Institute of Technology before returning as a senior investigator to NCI's Laboratory of Molecular Biology.
 She is co-chief of that Laboratory and head of its Biochemical Genetics Section.